Spam has been prevalent in the local search landscape for a long time.

 What can we do about Google Business Profile name spam?

 Unfortunately, Google’s algorithms aren’t always great at spotting spam, and their limited measures to keep business owners and SEOs honest aren’t always effective.
 This is why Google relies on consumers, business owners, and marketers to try and identify spam and get it removed.

 In the most recent Local Search Ranking Factors survey, experts declared spam-fighting as the most important activity you can perform to increase rankings.
 So rather than simply trying to outperform spammers using the same tactics, it’s a good idea to focus your attention on getting spam eradicated.

-How to find and remove Google My Business name spam
+How to Find and Remove Google Business Profile Name Spam

 The first step to removing Google SERPs and Google Maps spam is identifying it in the first place, and BrightLocal’s Local Search Grid makes it super easy to see which of your competitors are using name spam.

 For each keyword used to set up a Local Search Grid report, there’s a table that outlines the top ten competitors for that keyword.
 This table makes it easy for you to spot names that seem a little off.